 But before he could finish he was talking to the wooden face of her front door.
 He sighed and let his shoulders slump.

 He should have seen that one coming.

 As it turns out, he never found out her name.
 He wanted to keep their encounter all to himself, and it was likely he'd never see her again.
 But he'd never forget her stormy blue eyes that were so wise for an eleven year-old.
 Even when they passed by her house in the car and he subtly asked who lived in the house Grant said he didn't know.
 He just said "some chick".
 But that was Grant, as dumb and unreliable as ever.

 He didn't know it then, but he would see the girl again.
 When he came to visit again, at the beach, and then when he eventually moved back.

 When he turned fifteen his parents decided they wanted a second honeymoon.
 So they dumped his ass back at their good old friends the Newmans.
 When they were driving back from the airport and he passed by the house it brought a small smile to his face, because he did remember this time, and he absently-minded wondered if he'd meet her again.
 He wanted to meet her again.

 The third time they met was in a coffee shop in town.
-He'd been admiring the girl with gold hair down to her waist and who had long tan legs.
+He'd been admiring the girl with golden hair down to her waist and who had long tan legs.
 At fourteen she'd already grown into her body nicely and had obviously attracted the attention of many teenage boys in the café.
 Him included.
-It didn't take him long to recognize her, he felt that same pull, the one he'd felt the two time before.
+It didn't take him long to recognize her, he felt that same pull, the one he'd felt the two times before.